 Winfrey was called “arguably the world’s most powerful woman” by CNN and Time.com, “arguably the most influential woman in the world” by the American Spectator, “one of the 100 people who most influenced the 20th Century” and “one of the most influential people” from 2004 to 2011 by TIME.
 Winfrey is the only person in the world to have appeared in the latter list on all eight occasions.

 What I mean to say is, when even Oprah largely avoids being seen as she really is, we know we are seeing a powerful cultural force.
 In this case, a racist and sexist one demanding that women of all races conform to an unreasonable White standard of beauty.
 I’m glad that Oprah decided to appear this way for the cover, but I’m saddened by why it took this long.

-Via Jezebel.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Via Jezebel.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.